Opinion | Mikaela Shiffrin’s Olympic heartbreak offers an important message to viewers: You are not alone

 Shiffrin, as far as I know, has not been diagnosed with anxiety or depression.
 But she is relevant to the discussion as an example of healthy mental response.
 Her Olympic drama raises the broadly and perpetually relevant question: How do we deal with stress and failure?

-These are important considerations for a country where, in 2020, about 30 percent of Americans aged 18 to 25 years old reported a diagnosis of mental illness, according to the National Institute of Mental Health — and where suicide is the second leading cause of death among those 10 to 34 years old, according to the Centers for Disease Control and Prevention.
+These are important considerations for a country where, in 2020, about 30 percent of Americans aged 18 to 25 years old reported a diagnosis of mental illness, according to the National Institute of Mental Health — and where suicide is the second-leading cause of death among those 10 to 34 years old, according to the Centers for Disease Control and Prevention.

 Shiffrin’s example of instinctive public honesty is valuable.
-Her openness may help rescue people from feeling isolated in their own despair.
+Her openness might help rescue people from feeling isolated in their own despair.

 I can attest that a downward depressive spiral makes you withdraw from others, at the very moment your need for others is greatest.
 It is one of the cruelties of depression that it makes you hate the taste of your cure.
 When someone is open about their mental struggles, they are more likely to have friends from their social circle intervene persistently, even unreasonably, in their lives.
 This is necessary in a crisis, even when it violates polite boundaries.

-Public honestly about mental challenges helps defeat stigma.
+Public honesty about mental challenges helps defeat stigma.
 When I have talked in public about depression, I have often found people who are seeking permission for their own suffering.
 It is a form of liberation to acknowledge their own humanity.
 Stigma can leave potentially deadly mental challenges inadequately explored.
 Openness allows us to learn from failure, in the company of other fallible people.

 Public vulnerability also inspires a healthy compassion for ourselves.
 When internalized, failure can seem uniquely terrible and accusatory.
 Placing it in a reasonable scale beside the failures of others encourages perspective.
 If we find ourselves able to forgive a stranger in the street for some fiasco or breakdown, why would we not forgive ourselves?
 If we are not deserving of unique suffering, perhaps we can find a more general grace.